-Fed changes its approach to inflation, as leaders aim to reach full employment and navigate future crises
+Fed changes its approach to inflation, as leaders aim to navigate future crises and reach full employment

 The sudden recession has also put new pressure on the Fed to shepherd a recovery that lifts all Americans and narrow persistent racial and economic gaps.
 There’s no expectation that the Fed can heal the economy alone, and Congress still is deadlocked over another wave of stimulus.
 But the crisis, and the run-up to Thursday’s announcement, have fueled a fresh examination of exactly what the Fed’s mandate means.

-On top of slashing rates to zero, the Fed has also taken broad steps to flood the markets with liquidity and roll out emergency lending programs for struggling local governments and mid-sized businesses.
+On top of slashing rates to zero, the Fed has also taken broad steps to flood the markets with liquidity and roll out emergency lending programs for struggling local governments and midsized businesses.
 It’s unclear what the long-term effect of the moves will be, or when the Fed will be able to shut down those backstops.
 Powell and other Fed leaders have emphasized for months that a stable recovery will depend on controlling the virus and have repeated that more aid from Congress may be needed.

 The Fed on Thursday also announced it would conduct a public review of its monetary policy tools and strategy about every five years.